matrix-org/matrix-spec-proposals/proposals/2625-mark-unread-push-action.md

 ## Alternatives

-The push rules system is complicated: the multiple "kinds" of push rule, the defaults, the fact that clients can change the behaviour of named push rules.
-This complexity makes it hard to reason about, and makes it difficult for Matrix clients to (reliably) represent the user's current state in a comprehensible way.
+The push rules system is complicated: the multiple "kinds" of push rule, the long list of default rules, the fact that clients can change the behaviour of named push rules, etc. This complexity makes it hard to reason about, and makes it difficult for Matrix clients to (reliably) represent the user's current state in a comprehensible way.
 There is an argument that, rather than adding yet more complexity, we should either replace it or use a different mechanism for the new behaviour.

 However, the change proposed here is incremental, and:
  * a wholesale redesign would take a lot of time which would be better spent